St. George Square, Timișoara: History

 Here was a Catholic church, first mentioned in the 15th century, during the Kingdom of Hungary.
 It was transformed into a mosque during the Eyalet of Temeşvar.
 After the establishment of the Austrian administration, the building was handed over to the Jesuits (who arrived in Timișoara in 1718) and reopened as a church, after repairs and a major facelift that gave it a Baroque style; eventually, the old building had to be demolished (1739) and a new church was built.
 Meanwhile, the Jesuit order was dissolved in 1773.
 The church complex was later completed with a Jesuit House.
 The Roman Catholic Theological Seminary, the first higher education institution in Timișoara, functioned in this building since 1806.
 Also, between 1845 and 1848, the house hosted the first law and philosophy faculty in Banat.
 Both buildings were demolished between 1913 and 1914.
+The demolition was justified by plans to widen the fortress's east-west axis, as part of a broader city expansion project led by architects Emil Szilárd and Josef Briger.
+The plan envisioned a wide boulevard connecting Mehala to Fabric, driven by both increasing traffic and the city's push for modernization, which eventually led to its defortification.
+It also included the redesign of St. George Square, featuring two symmetrical buildings flanking a newly constructed church.
+However, the project was never realized due to the outbreak of World War I and its aftermath, during which Timișoara transitioned from Austria-Hungary to Romania.

 In their place, Josef Kremer Jr. designed the Szana Palace.
 Today it houses several cultural institutions as well as branches of the Writers' Union of Romania and Banca Transilvania.
 The first bank palace in the city was built on the western side of the square in 1855, when it became the headquarters of the First House of Savings (Erste Temeswarer Sparkassa).
 Klapka-Kossak House, home to Timișoara's first meteorological observatory (1783–1803) and then one of the largest and most modern photographic studios in the empire, owned by Josef Kossak-Bohr (1885–1922), borders the square to the east.
 Initially, the construction of a hotel was also desired, but during the siege of the Pasoptist revolutionaries on the fortress, the construction collapsed, killing two workers.